Powered Gates: Responsibilities

 They are expected to maintain similar standards of safety for construction, inspection and maintenance as employers have under the Workplace (Health, Safety and Welfare) Regulations 1992.
 If competent contractors advise that the equipment is unsafe prompt action should be taken to ensure the safety of everyone.

-Significant modifications to an existing powered gate may result in the gate having to be re-CE marked as the powered gate is in effect a ‘new’ machine.
-The same may also apply where CE marked gate kits are modified on installation, or installed, in ways not intended by the kit manufacturer.
-In these cases the person making the changes will be deemed to be the manufacturer (‘Responsible Person’).
-However, simple servicing and straightforward parts replacement will not require re-CE marking.
+Significant modifications to an existing powered gate may result in the gate having to be re assessed under the Supply of Machinery (Safety) Regulations 2008 as the powered gate may, in effect, be a 'new' machine.
+The same may also apply where complete gates or gate kits are modified on installation, or installed, in ways not intended by the gate/kit manufacturer.
+In these cases the person making the changes will be deemed to be the manufacturer ('Responsible Person').
+However, simple servicing and straightforward parts replacement will not such re-assessment.

-New powered gates, which include manual gates converted to powered ones, are machinery subject to the strict product safety requirements of the Machinery Directive / Supply of Machinery (Safety) Regulations when placed on the market, or first put into service.
+New powered gates, which include manual gates converted to powered ones, are machinery subject to the strict product safety requirements of the Supply of Machinery (Safety) Regulations when placed on the market, or first put into service.

 Architects and buyers need to specify and select suitable products.
 While powered gates may start as an off-the-shelf product, many become unique machines when they are installed.
 This is because they often have to be adapted to fit, and adjusted to cope with, the local environment (eg the effects of the wind and terrain).
 Therefore discussions with the manufacturer, supplier and installer, and a preliminary assessment for safety, may be required before commissioning, as well as a final assessment before first use.

 Where multiple persons are involved it is important all understand and agree in advance the various roles of the different parties to ensure all legal duties are met.
-These include who will be the ‘Responsible Person’ supplying the final product and so responsible for undertaking conformity assessment, providing the Declaration of Conformity, User Instructions and CE marking.
+These include who will be the 'Responsible Person' supplying the final product and so responsible for undertaking conformity assessment, providing the Declaration of Conformity, User Instructions and appropriate conformity marking and labelling.